Customization Handbook¶

 - Two base tables —

 transactions+daily_balances.
 Every app reads from these.
 Adding a new persona or a new exception check doesn't add a new base table; it adds a new dataset SQL view over the same two tables.
 DatasetContract— column name + type list per dataset.
-The SQL query is one implementation; you can swap the SQL while preserving the contract and the visual layer keeps working untouched.metadataJSON column — the per-app extension point.
+The SQL query is ONE implementation; you can swap the SQL while preserving the contract and the visual layer keeps working untouched.metadataJSON column — the per-app extension point.
 Add keys without schema migrations; read them with portableJSON_VALUEsyntax.- Theme presets — color tokens, fonts, naming prefix.
 Your brand drops in via one preset registration.

-What this handbook does not cover¶
+What this handbook does NOT cover¶

 - Per-visual customization.
 Each shipped app's visuals evolve as the L1/L2 model + Investigation/Executives stories iterate.
 Document specific visuals once they stabilize.